WRF Real-data Initialization¶

 Note

-For regional forecasts, multiple time periods must be processed by real.exe, which produces a file (wrfbdy_d01) containing lateral boundary conditions for each beginning time period.
+For regional forecasts, multiple time periods must be processed by real.exe to create lateral boundary conditions for each beginning time period.
 The global option only requires an initial condition.

-A test case is available for downloading and includes the namelist.input file, along with met_em* files created by WPSV4.3.1.
+A packaged test case is available that includes the namelist.input file, along with met_em* files created by WPSv4.3.1.
 Input data are GFS 0.25 degree data, available every three hours.
 To use the test case:

-3. If WRF was built serially, issue the following to execute the real program using a single processor.
+If WRF was built serially, issue the following to run the real program with a single processor.

 ./real.exe